Xylemon/xlennart/README.md

 (08/03/2015)

-I am no longer maintaining XLennart, if you would like to continue this project, contact me at xylem2020[at]gmail.com
+I am no longer maintaining XLennart.
+If you would like to continue this project, contact me at xylem2020[at]gmail.com

 ##Compiling